front-end-intermediate/ExpressJSReact-retired/readme.md

 ```

+Test by using a recipe `_id` at the route.

+Note: probably the most common router for React is [React Router](https://reacttraining.com/react-router/)

 ## fall2019-start-here

-At the end of last class we had just implemented Routing.
+Note: at the end of last class we had just implemented Routing.

-If you are having difficulty running `npm run dev` you may wish to change the ports being used in:
+If you are having difficulty running `npm run dev` you may wish to increment the ports being used in:

 - .env
 - server.js
 - client/package.json (the proxy)

-Test by using a recipe `_id` at the route.

-Note: probably the most common router for React is [React Router](https://reacttraining.com/react-router/)
+If you are installing npm package be sure to install once in the top level of the project _and_ in the client folder.

+===

 Edit the Recipe component to link to a detail leaving only the description: